-Installation, programming and troubleshooting of key system and an introduction to PBX switching equipment in a simulated business environment is accomplished.
+Installation, programming and troubleshooting of business telephone systems including key systems, hybrids and an introduction to PBX switching equipment in a simulated business environment is accomplished.
 Transmission lines and long distance networks, which tie telephone switches together, are covered.
 Customer service concepts are presented, to enable the student to communicate effectively with the customer.